Into the Wild Tour: Background

 Leto updated fans on the tour via Twitter, where we would post status updates and pictures of rehearsals.
 On MARS' official website provide printable flyers for each gigs so fans and spectators can help promote the concert for their area.
 Additionally, the band created a weekly blog for MTV Transmission to chronicle behind the scenes adventures.

 Guinness World Record

 On October 16, 2011, 30 Seconds to Mars announced that they planned to break the world record for most live shows during a single album cycle, with 300 shows.
-The 300th show took place on December 7, 2011, and the date marked the two-year anniversary of the album's release in the UK and other parts of Europe and ended a special week-long series of shows in New York and mark the end of the Into the Wild Tour.
+The 300th show took place on December 7, 2011, and the date marked the second anniversary of the album's release in the UK and other parts of Europe and ended a special week-long series of shows in New York and mark the end of the Into the Wild Tour.

 VyRT

 On the 24th November 2011, Jared posted on his Twitter page "The second secret is coming soon! #VyRT".
 This caused strong speculation within the echelon about various possible meanings; the most discussed that the Mars300 show would be streamed live for fans around the world.
 This turned out to be correct.
 30 Seconds to Mars joined with uStream so that the Mars300 show would be streamed in HD around the world, including backstage footage and q + a sessions.
 This is the first time this has taken place.